 Keeping a food diary that identifies foods that cause symptoms

-Nutritional supplements and vitamins may be advised if nutrients are not being absorbed.
-If you use complementary or alternative therapies, including dietary supplements and probiotics, it is important to let your healthcare provider know.
+Nutritional supplements and vitamins may be advised if nutrients aren't being absorbed.
+If you use complementary or alternative therapies, including dietary supplements and probiotics, tell your healthcare provider.
 This is important for ensuring safe care.

 Ulcerative colitis requires long-term management.
-It can cause great physical, financial, and emotional stress to both the person and his or her family.
+It can cause great physical, financial, and emotional stress to both the person and their family.
 If you or your family members are having trouble coping with this disease, ask your provider for resources.
-Resources can include mental health counselors or local and online support groups.
+These can include mental health counselors or local and online support groups.